 Besiktas are looking to win the Turkish title for only the third time in the club’s history but go into their best-of-7 series with Fenerbahce as whopping underdogs against the Euroleague and reigning BSL champions.
 Emmet Ryan looks at what to watch in this pairing and why one man involved with the underdogs can already see this season as a big success

 Ufuk Sarica knows what it takes to go deep in the Turkish post-season heading up an underdog outfit.
 His miracle run with Pinar Karsiyaka two years ago, securing a spot in Euroleague in the process, was the story of the summer of 2015.
 Here was this veteran but not old line-up that was really shallow finding a way to bust through Fenerbahce and Efes to claim the championship.
+He can hear the doubters, he just has no reason to listen to them.

 When Sarica took over the reins at Besiktas this season, there was a mental rebuild required with this outfit.
 Back-to-back disappointing seasons, failing to make the playoffs both times, preceded his arrival and left the treble winning season of 2012 feeling so very far away.
 The spirit and focus was what Sarica brought.
 Wins had to be earned, not just by Besiktas but by the opponent too.
 That’s fundamentally what Sarica brings as a coach, not to think like plucky underdogs but to play like the opponent has to go all-out to have a hope of stopping you.
 It’s the confidence he instilled that turned a moribund club around in the space of a season, locking up second place in the regular season before taking down Efes in the playoffs to punch their ticket to a first finals since that title win.